 The swimming pool is 3-tiered and shallow (3.5–4 feet deep) but open 24 hours with the center section for adults only.
 Kids have access to the on-site playground.
-They have covered cabanas next to the pool for $225 per day and luxury cabanas, which are $450 per day and include a TV, sofa, private attendant, fruit, water, fridge, etc. These are very large and can easily fit a family of 8.
-(You can get a room at some places for that much!)
+They have covered cabanas next to the pool available per day and luxury cabanas, which include a TV, sofa, private attendant, fruit, water, fridge, etc. These are very large and can easily fit a family of 8.
+(You can get a room at some places for the price of these!)

 The resort is as far north as you can get in West Maui.
 Allow extra time when planning off-site activities.
 Due to the Hawaiian sacred site adjacent to its grounds, it is set farther back from the ocean than many other large resorts.
 However, there is a shuttle that will take you to and from the beach and its lunch restaurant, called The Beach House.
 Their beach doesn’t stack up well against other island hotels, and they often erect a beach closed sign, especially in the winter since it’s more susceptible to high surf here.
 The weather is not as good in Kapalua as at other resort areas on the island.
 Very strong winds are common (we often see people by the pool covered with towels to ward off a chill), as are passing drizzly showers.